Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Segmentation fault
 ```

 So with this we've succesfully redirected execution into a function of our choice.
+We did get a segmentation fault at the end, but this is avoidable if required.
+For now, we don't need to worry about that.

 Custom code execution
 --------------------